-Of course one should be cautious in interpreting and using the above result (particularly as regards the exponent of the speed), as this refers to the entire fleet database and not to a specific ship.
-Note also that the total installed power in the database refers to 100% Maximum Continuous Rating (MCR) and to the design speed with a clean hull but there is strong evidence that this may not be always the case.
-Normally, design speed corresponds to somewhere between 75 and 85% of MCR.
+Of course, the reader should be cautious in interpreting and using the above result (particularly as regards the exponent of the speed), as this refers to the entire fleet database and not to a specific ship.
+Note also that the total installed power in the database refers to 100% MCR and to the design speed with a clean hull but this is not always the case.
+Normally, design speed corresponds to somewhere between 75% and 85% of MCR.
 A ship with a fouled hull and in rough weather will be subject to extra resistance and will need more power to sail, thus a sea margin of 15% has to be taken into account.

-Even though the above regression result cannot be used for a single ship, combined with engine manufaturers reports, it can perhaps support the conjecture that the exponent of the speed for containerships is higher than 3.
+Even though the above regression result cannot be used for a single ship, combined with engine manufacturers reports, it can perhaps support the conjecture that the exponent of the speed for containerships is higher than 3.
 Personal communication with container line personnel tends to confirm such a conjecture.

-2.3 Estimation of Emissions
+2.3.
+Estimation of emissions

-To find the equivalent CO2 emissions that are produced, one has to multiply bunker consumption by an appropriate emissions factor ( $F{cO_2}$ ) since emissions are directly related to fuel consumption.
-The emissions factor for CO2 depends on type of fuel used.
-In the early literature, however, an empirical emission factor of 3.17 factor that was not fuel-dependant has been extensively used.
+To find the equivalent CO_2 emissions that are produced, the bunker consumption should be multiplied with an appropriate emissions factor (F{CO_2}) since emissions are directly related to fuel consumption.
+The emissions factor for CO_2 depends on the type of fuel used.
+In the early literature, however, an empirical emission factor of 3.17 that was not fuel-dependent has been extensively used.
 Lately, in most reports separate emissions factors for Heavy Fuel Oil (HFO) and for Marine Diesel Oil (MDO) are being used.
-For example the update of the IMO 2000 study (Buhaug et al,2008), which has been presented at MEPC 58, uses slightly lower coefficients, namely 3.082 for Marine Diesel and Marine Gas Oils (MDO/MGO) and 3.021 for Heavy Fuel Oils (HFO).
-In order to ensure harmonization of the emissions factor used by parties under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol the Carbon to CO2 conversion factors used by the IMO should correspond to the factors used by the Intergovernmental Panel on Climate Change (IPCC).
-In this paper we use the 3.13 value to ensure the harmonization with the 2006 IPCC Guidelines (see Table 1).
+For example, the update of the IMO 2000 study [1, 2], which has been presented at MEPC 58, uses slightly lower coefficients, namely 3.082 for MDO and Marine Gas Oil (MGO) and 3.021 for HFOs.

+In order to ensure harmonization of the emissions factor used by parties under the United Nations Framework Convention on Climate Change and the Kyoto Protocol, the Carbon to Carbon Dioxide (CO2) conversion factors used by the IMO should correspond to the factors used by the Intergovernmental Panel on Climate Change (IPCC).

-FUEL TYPE GHG- WG 1/3/1 IPCC 2006 Guidelines Revised 1996 Guidelines Default Lower Upper Marine diesel and marine gas oils (MDO/MGO) 3.082 3.19 3.01 3.24 3.212 Low Sulphur Fuel Oils (LSFO) 3.075 3.13 3.00 3.29 High Sulphur Fuel Oils (HSFO) 3.021
+Fuel type IPCC 2006 guidelines GHG-WG 1/3/1 Default Lower Upper Revised 1996 guidelines MDO/MGO LSFOs High-sulfur fuel oils 3.082 3.075 3.021 3.19 3.13 3.01 3.00 3.24 3.29 3.212

 Table 1.
-Comparison of Emission Factors kg CO2/kg Fuel.
-(IMO, 2008b)
+Comparison of emission factors kg CO2/kg fuel [1].